GlacioHack/xdem/CONTRIBUTING.md

 Running `pytest` will trigger a script that automatically downloads test data from [https://github.com/GlacioHack/xdem-data](https://github.com/GlacioHack/xdem-data) used to run all tests.

+RichDEM should only be used for testing purposes within the xDEM project.
+The functionality of xDEM must not depend on RichDEM.

 ### Documentation

 If your changes need to be reflected in the documentation, update the related pages located in `doc/source/`.
 The documentation is written in MyST markdown syntax, similar to GitHub's default Markdown (see [MyST-NB](https://myst-nb.readthedocs.io/en/latest/authoring/text-notebooks.html) for details).